Research & Development

-MDxHealth is a front runner in epigenetic research with a proven track record to identify, develop, validate and deliver molecular diagnostic assays.
-Leveraging our patented methylation specific PCR technology (MSP) and proprietary portfolio of genes, we have built a robust portfolio of biomarkers for diagnostic, prognostic and predictive molecular assays for prostate, colorectal, lung, bladder and brain cancers, among many others.
+MDxHealth is the leader in molecular diagnostics for urologic cancer research with a proven track record to identify, develop, validate and deliver molecular diagnostic assays for prostate cancer.
+Leveraging our proprietary portfolio of genes, we are building a robust portfolio of biomarkers for diagnostic, prognostic and predictive molecular assays for urology.
 In addition, MDxHealth has numerous proprietary biomarkers for other solid cancer types ready for development.

-We endeavor to stay at the cutting edge of epigenetic solutions in the molecular diagnostics arena by continuously exploring and developing new and improved clinically relevant products, approaches and techniques.
+We endeavor to stay at the cutting edge of molecular diagnostics by continuously exploring and developing new and improved clinically relevant products, approaches and techniques.
 Since 2010, when we first announced the transition in our business model from a research and licensing company to a commercial clinical diagnostic company, we have been rationalizing our R&D efforts with the goal to narrow our focus on select number of core development projects to bring to the market.
-With our current focus on urologic cancers, we have either delayed, partnered or frozen many of our developemt programs previously identified in our product pipeline.
+With our current focus on urologic cancers, we have either delayed, partnered or suspended many of our development programs previously identified in our product pipeline.

 Our ongoing core research and development efforts include:

-- Further enhancement of our ConfirmMDx for Prostate Cancer test
+- Further enhancements of our ConfirmMDx and SelectMDx for Prostate Cancer tests

-- Discovery and development of new epigenetic biomarkers
+- Identification and development of new prostate cancer biomarkers

 - Technology platform development to increase throughput and economic efficiencies in our testing and laboratory operations